dollspace-gay/AntiSynthID/README.md

 ## Limitations

-1. **Quality vs. Effectiveness Tradeoff**: Lower strength values preserve more image quality but may not fully remove watermarks.
-Higher values are more effective but can introduce artifacts.
+1. **Quality vs. Effectiveness Tradeoff**:
+   - Lower strength values (0.04-0.10) preserve image quality but may leave traces
+   - Higher values (0.15-0.25) remove watermarks more aggressively but can introduce artifacts
+   - **Recommended**: Start with default 0.04 and increase only if needed

-2. **Processing Time**: Each image takes 30-60 seconds to process.
+2. **Processing Time**: Each image takes 60-150 seconds to process depending on strength.
 Not suitable for real-time applications.
+Lower strength values require more denoising steps, making them slower.

 3. **Image Size**: All images are processed at 512×512 internally (SD 1.5 limitation).
 Output is resized back to original dimensions.

-4. **Not a Silver Bullet**: This demonstrates a fundamental weakness in invisible watermarking, but:
+4. **Not Perfect**: This demonstrates a fundamental weakness in invisible watermarking, but:
-   - Results may vary depending on watermark strength
+   - Results vary depending on watermark strength and implementation
-   - Some visible artifacts may appear at high strength values
+   - Some artifacts may appear, especially at higher strength values
-   - Does not address all forms of image provenance
+   - This is a proof-of-concept, not production-quality software
+   - The goal is demonstrating vulnerability, not creating a flawless attack tool

 ## Ethical Considerations